Al Nelson

-Albert "Al" Nelson (born October 27, 1943) is a former professional American football cornerback in the National Football League (NFL) for nine seasons for the Philadelphia Eagles.
-He played college football at the University of Cincinnati and was drafted in the third round of the 1965 NFL Draft.
-Nelson was also selected in the ninth round of the 1965 AFL Draft by the Buffalo Bills.
+Albert Nelson (born October 27, 1943) is an American former professional football cornerback in the National Football League (NFL) for nine seasons for the Philadelphia Eagles.
+He played college football at the University of Cincinnati and was selected in the third round of the 1965 NFL draft.
+Nelson was also selected in the ninth round of the 1965 AFL draft by the Buffalo Bills.